Carter Carter

 Lisa has a wealth of experience using quantitative and qualitative data to understand complex problems and provide informed recommendations to businesses and nonprofits situated at the intersections of higher education and community initiatives.
 Transforming data and findings into evidence-based perspectives and recommendations is her favorite part of the work.
 As Research Manager, she helps write, design, build, and analyze data from surveys, and also, conducts qualitative interviews and focus groups, and contributes to other ad-hoc research projects in support of secondary research initiatives at the firm.

-Before joining Art & Science Group, Lisa spent 10 years managing all aspects of large-scale survey projects with K-12 and higher education stakeholders and private industry partners as a research faculty member at Auburn University.
-The projects focused on external and program evaluations that supported the increase of educational access and outcomes for disadvantaged student populations through STEM-based programming.
+Before joining Art & Science Group, Lisa spent 10 years managing all aspects of large-scale survey projects with K-12 and higher education stakeholders and private industry partners.
+As a research faculty member at Auburn University, Lisa worked on projects focused on external and program evaluations that supported the increase of educational access and outcomes for disadvantaged student populations through STEM-based programming.
 Previously, she also worked at a high-security juvenile detention center that used data and research to inform treatment and release from incarceration.

-Lisa is an affiliated faculty member at Auburn University and has served in multiple leadership roles in professional associations such as the American Evaluation Association and the Southeast Evaluation Association.
+Lisa has served in multiple leadership roles in professional associations such as the American Evaluation Association and the Southeast Evaluation Association.

 Beyond the Work